Drugmakers Lundbeck, Otsuka form global alliance

 Insurance broker Aon Plc said on Friday it agreed to sell its employee benefits outsourcing business to private equity firm Blackstone Group LP for up to $4.8 billion.

-TOKUSHIMA, Japan/COPENHAGEN - Japanese drugmaker Otsuka Holdings Co and Danish peer Lundbeck are to jointly develop and sell up to five psychiatric and neuroscience drugs in a deal seen offering their pipelines a much-needed boost.
+COPENHAGEN/TOKYO Drugmakers Otsuka Holdings Co and Danish peer Lundbeck on Friday announced they would jointly develop and sell up to five psychiatric and neuroscience drugs in a deal analysts said offered Lundbeck's pipeline a much-needed boost.

-Shares in Lundbeck jumped in the wake of the announcement from the pairing on Friday, and were up 5.0 percent at 111.2 Danish crowns at midday, against a 0.5 percent rise in the STOXX Europe 600 healthcare index and a 0.9 percent rise in the Copenhagen bourse's bluechip index.
+Shares in Lundbeck jumped in the wake of the announcement, and were trading up 6.4 percent at 112.7 Danish crowns at 1020 GMT, against a 0.3 percent rise in the STOXX Europe 600 healthcare index and a 0.5 percent fall in the Copenhagen bourse's bluechip index.

 "We see this deal as clearly positive for Lundbeck and it bodes well for long-term revenue, top-line diversification and company perception," said Nordea in a note to clients.